Timebreaker900/MetalBushesMod/README.md

 Now they are available in the 1.14.4 Style of the Sweet Berry Bush!

 On Growstage 2 the Bushes drop 1 Item.
-On Growstage 3 the Bushes drop 2 Items.
+On Growstage 3 the Bushes has a 25% chance to drop 2 Items.

 ## Overworld: